blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 ## Defining extended types

-In the BP, we will allow type extension through the `allOf` JSON Schema keyword.
-This keyword specifies an array of schemas that will have to validate together.
+In the Block Protocol, we will allow type extension through the `allOf` JSON Schema keyword which specifies an array of schemas that will have to validate together.

 We'll add the following fields to the existing Entity Type meta schema definition: